Martha's Vineyard: Modern era

 In 1977, distressed over losing their guaranteed seat in the Massachusetts General Court, inhabitants of Martha's Vineyard considered the possibility of secession from the Commonwealth of Massachusetts, either to become part of another state (having received offers from both Vermont and Hawaii), reincorporating as a separate U.S. territory, or as the nation's 51st state.
 The separatist flag, consisting of a white seagull over an orange disk on a sky-blue background, is still seen on the island today.
 Although the idea of separation from Massachusetts eventually proved impracticable, it did receive attention in the local, regional, and even national media.

 On March 5, 1982, John Belushi died of a drug overdose in Los Angeles, California, and was buried four days later in Abel's Hill Cemetery in Chilmark.
-Belushi often visited the Vineyard and his family felt it fitting to bury him there.
+Belushi often visited the Vineyard, and his family felt it fitting to bury him there.
 On his gravestone is the quote: "Though I may be gone, Rock 'N' Roll lives on."
 Because of the many visitors to his grave and the threat of vandalism, his body was moved somewhere near the grave site.
-His grave remains a popular site for visitors to Chilmark and they often leave tokens in memory of the late comedian.
+His grave remains a popular site for visitors to Chilmark, and they often leave tokens in memory of the late comedian.

-Since the 1990s, Bill Clinton has spent regular vacation time on the island during and after his presidency, along with his wife, Hillary Clinton, and their daughter, Chelsea.
-Clinton was not the first president to visit the islands; Ulysses S. Grant visited the vacation residence of his friend, Bishop Gilbert Haven on August 24, 1874.
-As a coincidental footnote in history, Bishop Haven's gingerbread cottage was located in Oak Bluffs at 10 Clinton Avenue.
+Since the 1990s, Bill Clinton has spent regular vacation time on the island during and after his presidency, along with his wife Hillary Clinton and their daughter Chelsea.
+Clinton was not the first president to visit the islands; Ulysses S. Grant visited the vacation residence of his friend Bishop Gilbert Haven on August 24, 1874.
+Haven's gingerbread cottage was located in Oak Bluffs at 10 Clinton Avenue.
 The avenue was named in 1851 and was designated as the main promenade of the Martha's Vineyard Campmeeting Association campgrounds.
 In December 2019, President Barack Obama completed the purchase of a 30 acre homestead on the Edgartown Great Pond.